alces-software/flight_cache/README.md

 client = FlightCache::Client.new(HOST_ADDRESS, FLIGHT_SSO_TOKEN)
 ```

+### Details on scoping

+Through out this guide, there will be references to a `scope`.
+This used to
+narrow down the number of models depending on how they are owned.

+Each model can have exactly one "owner". `Container`s directly have an owner,
+where `Blob`s have an owner via its container.

+Each `Container` can have exactly one owner which will determine how it is
+scoped:
+1. A user,            `scope = :user`,
+2. A group,           `scope = :group`,
+3. The public group,  `scope = :public`\*
+4. No scope given,    See defaults below
+5. Any other value,   Consider the same as no scope given

+\* In theory a user could belong to the public group, making their `:group` and
+`:public` scopes equivalent.
+In practice however, this should never happen.

+Because each owner (`user`/`group`/`public group`) maintains its own set of
+`Container`s/models, the scope is a easy way to toggle between them.

+#### Scoping Behaviour - Get (single model)

+*NOTE*: This section mainly refers to getting a `Container`.
+It is not possible to
+get a `Blob` using the scope.

+Get requests (that fetch a single model) will default to using the `:user`
+scope.
+The `:user` scope will return the model that belongs to the user.

+By setting the scope to `:group`, it will trigger the model that belongs to
+the user's group to be returned.
+The `:public` scope is similar but returns
+the model that belongs to the public group.

+#### Scoping Behaviour - List (multiple models)

+The toggling behaviour of the `scope` is the same when listing multiple models,
+with exception of the default.

+This means the `:user` scope will still only return models that the user directly
+owns.
+Similarly, the `:group` and `:public` scopes only return models that are
+owned by the corresponding group.

+However there is no default scope when listing.
+This allows listing of all
+models in all ownership scopes.

+### Details on tagging

+In addition to a `scope`, each model has a `tag`.
+Once again, `Container`s have
+tags directly where a `Blob` inherits it via its container.
+The valid tags
+depends on the server setup and are thus application specific.

+Each owner may only own one `Container` of each `tag`.
+This means its possible
+to resolve individual containers by its `tag` and `owner`.
+It also limits a
+single container to each `tag` and user's ownership scope.

 ### Using the "Builders" (sub clients)

 The client has been organised into two sub clients: `blobs` and `containers`.